 - Start off by spraying 1/3 cup of vinegar as a pretreatment.

 - At night put baking soda in your boots, and let it be for the night

-- Tap out the baking soda and you have yourself an odor free boot!
+- Tap out the baking soda and you have yourself an odor-free boot!

 Use a proper storage.
 Ensure that the place you store your boots has a humid environment which is somewhere between bone dry and wet.
-This will help the boot to remain moisture and prevent them from cracking.
+This will help the boot to retain moisture and prevent them from cracking.